Skip to main content

 BIOGRAPHICAL NOTE

 Joseph McKinley Bryan was born in Elyria, Ohio, in 1896.
 His parents’ divorce separated him and his four siblings, and he eventually went to live with two aunts.
-He briefly attended Mount Hermon School in Massachusetts at age 18 before dropping out due to lack of funds.
-At this time, he entered the care of his uncle, William Bryan, a physician and Chief of Staff at Staten Island Hospital.
+He briefly attended Mount Hermon School in Massachusetts at age 18 before dropping out due to lack of funds and entering the care of his uncle, Dr. William Bryan (1860-1932), a physician and Chief of Staff at Staten Island Hospital.
+Later, he joined the Army and became a sergeant during World War I, treating sick and wounded soldiers in France.
+At age 27, he became the youngest member of the New York Cotton Exchange and spent time in Haiti managing the holdings of a cotton broker.

-In 1931, the family moved to Greensboro, where Bryan took a job with Jefferson Standard Life Insurance Company at the urging of Kathleen’s father, company president Julian Price.
+Bryan married Kathleen Price after meeting her in New York in 1927, and the couple had three children: Kay, Nancy, and Joseph Jr. In 1931, the family moved to Greensboro, where Bryan took a job with Jefferson Standard Life Insurance Company at the urging of Kathleen’s father, company president Julian Price.
 He eventually served as a director of the Jefferson-Pilot Corporation and as a member of the board until 1993.
-Bryan worked to establish the company’s communications arm of newspapers and radio stations, and brought the first television station to the Carolinas.
+Bryan worked to establish the company’s communications arm of newspapers and radio stations, and he brought the first television station to the Carolinas.

 Known for his philanthropy, Bryan gave over $10 million to Duke University Medical School for Alzheimer’s disease research after Kathleen died of the disease in 1984.
 He continued to go to his office in the Jefferson Standard Building every morning until the week before his death at age 99 in April 1995.

-Biographical Sources: “Joseph M. Bryan, Sr.,” Bryan Park, accessed June 18, 2013, http://www.bryanpark.com/josephbryan.html; Rodengen, Jeffrey L. and Richard F. Hubbard, Jefferson Pilot Financial, 1903-2003: A Century of Excellence.
-Fort Lauderdale, FL: Write Stuff Enterprises, Inc., 2003.
+Biographical Sources: The biographical information was obtained from “Joseph M. Bryan, Sr.,” Bryan Park, http://www.bryanpark.com/josephbryan.html, accessed June 18, 2013; and Jefferson Pilot Financial, 1903-2003: A Century of Excellence, by Jeffrey L. Rodengen and Richard F. Hubbard (Fort Lauderdale, FL: Write Stuff Enterprises, Inc., 2003).

 SCOPE AND CONTENT NOTE